 The IPCC has already recognised the “hot model” issue and in the AR6 it found a way around the issue by starting to weigh the importance of different models.
 “The IPCC did this very unusual thing, they sort of killed model democracy.
 As researchers we need to really understand this and start taking it into account, otherwise we will start to have a big disconnect between what the IPCC and other studies project in terms of future warming outcomes,” says Hausfather.

 There are two main ways of moving from model democracy to model meritocracy.
 The first is to give different weighting to different models depending on how well they compare with other lines of evidence, such as observational constraints on global mean warming.

-This allowed for the use of the “hot models” even if they reached said warming too fast.
-An approach that is also used by Scoccimarro in his research on extreme weather events: “The IPCC’s approach therefore goes above the concept of model democracy and starts giving different importance to different models.
+This approach allowed for the use of “hot models” even if they reached said warming too fast.
+A tactic that is also used by Scoccimarro in his research on extreme weather events: “The IPCC’s approach goes above the concept of model democracy and starts giving different importance to different models.
 If there are ten models, they don’t get equal weighting.
 It becomes a model meritocracy.”

 The second change in methodology involves researchers steering away from time-based scenarios and focusing on the impacts of any given level of temperature increase, regardless of when that occurs.